-At the end, I would like to extend my sincere thanks and gratitude to His Highness the Emir, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, His Highness the Crown Prince Sheikh Mishal Al-Ahmad Al-Sabah, His Highness the Prime Minister Sheikh Sabah Al-Khaled Al-Sabah and all the regulatory authorities for their efforts to achieve what is in the good and progress of our country at all levels.
+At the end, I would like to extend my sincere thanks and gratitude to our Emir, His Highness the Amir Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, His Highness the Prime Minister Sheikh Muhammad Sabah Al-Salem Al-Sabah, and all the supervisory authorities for their efforts to achieve what is in the good and progress of our country at all levels.
 Thanks are due to our valued shareholders for their support, which we hope will continue further in the future, and to our esteemed clients for the trust they have placed in us.
-Also, I would like to thank the management team and all company employees for their efforts to implement current and future business plans.
+Also, I would like to thank the management team and all the company's employees for their efforts to implement current and future business plans.

-Mishal Nasser Habib Vice Chairman & CEO
+Mishal Naser Habib Vice Chairman & CEO